Pityriasis rosea – what is it?

 Pityriasis rosea is most often seen between the ages of 10 and 35, and it causes no lasting harm to those with the condition.
 We also know that it does not appear to be contagious.

-- It begins as a single large patch formed on the body, known as the ‘herald patch’
+It starts with a single large patch on the body, known as the herald patch.

 Treating pityriasis rosea

 Because the root cause of pityriasis rosea is not yet known, there is difficulty in treating it.
+The reality is that pityriasis rosea needs no treatment at all.
 Luckily, the rash will resolve itself in 6-8 weeks.
 Those who have been infected will typically never experience a recurrence of the condition for the rest of their lives.

 Most treatments are directed at the symptoms.
 These include over-the-counter anti-histamines and anti-inflammatory medications.
 Sunlight can also help alleviate the condition.